stm32-periph/stm32f4/Project/STM32F4xx_StdPeriph_Examples/PWR/PWR_PVD/readme.txt

   - HW Set-up
     - Connect a LED to PG.06 pin (will be referred to by LED1 in the example code)
     - Connect a LED to PG.07 pin (will be referred to by LED2 in the example code)

  @note This example can't run on the evaluation boards.

 @par How to use it ?

-In order to make the program work, you must do the following :
+In order to make the program work, you must do the following:
  - Copy all source files from this example folder to the template folder under Project\STM32F4xx_StdPeriph_Templates
  - Open your preferred toolchain
  - Select the project workspace related to the used device
-   - If "STM32F40_41xxx" is selected as default project Add the following files in the project source list :
+   - If "STM32F40_41xxx" is selected as default project Add the following files in the project source list:
      - Utilities\STM32_EVAL\STM3240_41_G_EVAL\stm324xg_eval.c

-   - If "STM32F427_437xx" is selected as default project Add the following files in the project source list :
+   - If "STM32F427_437xx" is selected as default project Add the following files in the project source list:
      - Utilities\STM32_EVAL\STM324x7I_EVAL\stm324x7i_eval.c

  - Rebuild all files and load your image into target memory